paulhibbitts/test-docsify-this/README.md

 With Docsify-This you can:

 * Publish your Markdown files as web pages, with no website setup or build process required
-* Visually style your web pages using a point-and-click web Page Builder
+* Visually style your web pages using a point-and-click Web Page Builder
 * Share existing GitHub-hosted Markdown files as web pages, with an optional 'Edit this Page' link
 * Seamlessly embed constraint-free Markdown/HTML, which you have authored, into other platforms (e.g. LMS or CMS)
 * Reuse existing Markdown content by seamlessly embedding it within other platforms (e.g. LMS or CMS)